girlscript/winter-of-contributing/Web_Development/Javascript/Git and Bash/readme.md

 ### Git and Bash
 Git and Bash are fairly different things but windows version of `git` comes with configured with bash shell.
-This is why  you can even execute the bash commands their .
+This is why you can even execute the bash commands there.
 But you can not perform low level tasks with git-bash in windows.
 Lets just understand the difference in between them one by one and how they create a development workflow together.

 ####  What is Git